 List the positive attributes (like local parks and short commutes), build a fence to deter local dogs, and landscape your yard.
 If you have high crime, feature the state-of-the-art locks on your doors and windows.
 Don't hide the negative, but you don't have to let those features stand out naked on the listing.

 The neighborhood can affect your home value up to 10%, and since 79% of potential buyers drive by your neighborhood to gauge a fit, make sure your property stands out as a gem.

-If you need help figuring out how does your neighborhood affect your home value-- talk to a trusted local real estate agent.
+If you need help figuring out how your neighborhood affects your home value, talk to a trusted local real estate agent.
 Not only will they be able to point out areas that you can use to improve your home value, but they'll also be able to tell you a reasonable price at which you could sell your home now.

 You can also compare estimates from online home value estimators.
 Several estimators use information about your neighborhood to estimate your home's value.
 You'll want to compare multiple estimates to get a better idea of what your home might be worth.